Are you a participant?

 Online courses are probably the most common type of self paced learning.
 Numerous universities, colleges, and educational organizations provide online courses where students can access course materials, complete assignments, and take exams conveniently.

-2/ Professional development courses
+2/ Professional Development Courses

 Professional development courses are available for those who wish to gain new skills, expand their knowledge in a particular field, or grow in their careers.
 These courses can range from business and leadership skills to technical skills like coding and marketing communications.
 Many of these are provided by private companies and professional organizations like LinkedIn Learning, Coursera, and edX.